UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Data_Management.md

 ### Local filesystem quota

-Check your quota and usage for home and Scratch with the `lquota` command.
+Check your quota and usage for home and Scratch with the `XXXX` command.

-### ACFS quotas

-Check your ACFS quota and usage with the `aquota` command.

-The ACFS has dual locations for resilience, and as a result commands like `du -h` or `ls -alsh` will report filesizes on it as being twice what they really are.
-The `aquota` command will show you real usage and quota.

 ## Giving files to another user